Pros / National Debt Relief has the highest average debt reduction of the settlement companies we reviewed.

 The typical debt settlement program lasts between 24 and 48 months.
 One important thing to know is that entering a debt settlement program can have immediate and lasting impacts on your credit score.
 You’ll stop paying your creditors and your accounts become delinquent.
 This can lead to calls from collection agencies.
 National Debt Relief advises you to give its contact information to your creditors and collections agencies when you join.

-The minimum debt required for a debt settlement plan with this firm is $7,500, but there is no minimum amount for each individual account.
+The minimum debt required for a debt settlement plan with this firm is $7,500, and the minimum for each account you enroll is $500.
 If you don’t meet the minimum threshold, you may be referred to a credit counselor who can help you manage your debts.
 National Debt Relief also offers debt consolidation loans through Liberty Lending.

 We value transparency in a debt settlement company, and National Debt Relief was one of the most forthcoming with information.
 When we spoke on the phone with a customer service rep, they explained the program in detail, spelling out the benefits and drawbacks and offering recommendations on alternatives.
 They were quick to respond to our follow-ups and provided some of their onboarding information for us to look over.

 It’s important to know that as part of this first call National Debt Relief will run a soft credit check to see who your creditors are, how much you owe and if your debts are eligible to be included in a debt settlement plan.
 We recommend taking quick stock of your budget and your monthly expenses.
 The debt specialist you speak to will ask about this so they can calculate how much you can afford to pay into a debt settlement plan.